venetiachou/Responsive-Email-with-Email-Markup-language/README.md

 ## About me 👩‍🎨
 Hi, I'm Venetia, a flawed product designer who devotes to building products which not only solve people's problems but make people fulfilled and be what they truly are.

 Currently my goal is to be a **full-stack designer**.
 I've learned coding since March 2018.
-[Here](https://github.com/venetiachou/code-it-now-or-never) is all of my leaning outcome and process.
+[Here](https://github.com/venetiachou/code-it-now-or-never) is all of my learning outcome and process.

     Live and learn.